MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Add a GroupByKey transform in Cloud Dataflow to group all of the valid data together and discard the rest.

 **Memorize:** `B) Add a ParDo transform in Cloud Dataflow to discard corrupt elements.`

-**Quick reason:** Add a ParDo transform in Cloud Dataflow to discard corrupt elements.

 <details>
 <summary>Full explanation</summary>